-Kurabo recognized for outstanding health and productivity management Kurabo was selected in the large enterprise category of the 2023 Certified Health &
+Kurabo was selected in the large enterprise category of the 2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program.

 The program highlights companies that demonstrate outstanding health and productivity management.
 It is organized by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.